madeinjapan/getdata-003/CodeBook.md

 ## Overview

-The data produced by the script provided is a summarization of data TODO:
+The data produced by the script provided is a summarization of Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors. (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Study Design